A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: Solutions: compactons emerging from the DMI term and the 4th- order terms

-The model: $[0, 0, \kappa_{4a}, 0, \kappa_{0a},0]$ is known as the restricted baby-Skyrme model which possesses the solutions so-called compacton.
-Compactons are solutions reach their vacuum value $f\sim 0, (f'\sim 0)$ with finite radius $r=R$.
-It is thought the compacton has an advantageous forming of the skyrmion lattice because it could smoothly connect to the neighbors~\cite{Gudnason:2022aig}.
+The model $[0, 0, \kappa_{4a}, 0, \kappa_{0a},0]$ is known as the restricted baby--Skyrme model that provides compacton solutions.
+Compactons are solutions that reach their vacuum value $f\sim 0, (f'\sim 0)$ with finite radius $r = R$.
+Compacton is an advantageous form of the skyrmion lattice owing to its ability to smoothly connect the neighbors~\cite{Gudnason:2022aig}.